Your Guide To Finding The Best Rain Jackets In Australia

 The 3-layer construction is quite similar to the 2.5-layer, however, the inner coating is made of a more substantial fabric that increases the moisture-wicking capabilities and improves durability.

 Rain jackets with a 3-layer fabric can be a touch bulkier than the 2.5-layer jacket, but you’ll receive a better next-to-skill feel and a tougher jacket all-round.
-But these jackets do come with a high price tag so it’s important to decide how often you’ll be circumstances that will warrant such a beast of a rain jacket.
+But these jackets do come with a high price tag, so it’s important to decide how often you’ll be in circumstances that will warrant such a beast of a rain jacket.

 Watching the sun rise over Lighting Ridge from our cliff side campsite on the Mt Anne Circuit Tasmania